Reading Lists for Beginning Quantitative Analysts

-This post is part of a series of Reading Lists for Beginner Quants.
+This post is part of a series of reading lists for beginner quantitative analysts.
 Other posts in the series concentrate on C++ Programming, Numerical Methods and Python Programming:

 Not everybody wants to become a theoretical physicist.
 Some consider the academic environment too relaxed, others are not keen on the politics or the necessity to continually hunt for funding early in their career.
 A job in quantitative finance offers an attractive alternative.